memicemir/TSE/README.md

 # TSE

-Time-Series cultivar coefficient Estimator for DSSAT models.
+Time-Series cultivar coefficient Estimator for DSSAT models. (master branche - official realease!
+Test versions are to be found in optional Branches!)

 If TSE is not starting after clicking on the TSE icon in the DSSAT shell potential reasons:
 * Antivirus exception required !